de4a-eu/toop-connector-ng/README.md

 * **`toop.mem.outgoing.dump.path`** (string) (since v2.0.0-rc3) - the file system directory in which the dumps of the outgoing messages are stored.
 This should be an absolute path.
 The filenames in the directory start with `toop-mem-external-outgoing-`.
 * **`toop.mem.incoming.dump.enabled`** (boolean) (since v2.0.0-rc3) - enable or disable the dumping of incoming messages.
 By default this is disabled.
 * **`toop.mem.incoming.dump.path`** (string) (since v2.0.0-rc3) - the file system directory in which the dumps of the incoming messages are stored.
 This should be an absolute path.
 The filenames in the directory start with `toop-mem-external-incoming-`.

+Note: the receiving endpoint for MEM implementation `external` is `/from-as4` - this must be part of your SMP endpoint URL.

 ### Properties for MEM implementation `phase4`